jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 # Benchmarks

-The performance of PencilFFTs.jl is on par with other open-source parallel FFT libraries implemented in lower-level languages.
+The performance of PencilFFTs.jl is comparable to other open-source parallel FFT libraries implemented in lower-level languages.
 We show below comparisons with the C++ implementation of [P3DFFT](https://www.p3dfft.net/), possibly the most popular of these